aadlani/nanoc-toolbox/README.md

 ## Presentation

 The nanoc-toolbox is a collection of filters and helpers for the static site generator tool nanoc.
+I have created this gem for my personal need on [my blog/resume website]( http://anouar.im ).
+If you feel something's missing, feel free to contribute.

 ## Features